 Judging System – Qualifying

-Each Judge will assess the qualifying run separately using the General Judging Criteria and score each run out of a total of 100.
+Each judge will assess the qualifying runs separately using the General Judging Criteria and score each run out of a total of 100.

 A spin during a qualifying run will record a zero (0).
 If there are two or more Competitors with a final qualifying score of zero (0), the Judges will rank Competitors based on observations of the Competitors throughout the event prior to this point.